Geodesic Models with Convexity Shape Prior

-In Fig.~\ref{fig_Uniform}, we present a numerical experiment to illustrate the qualitative differences between the proposed geodesic models with convexity shape prior, by choosing a constant velocity $\psi\equiv1$ and the parameter $\beta=4$, see Eq.~\eqref{eq_LengthConvexity}, for each tested geodesic model.
-The red lines shown in the top row of columns $1$ to $3$ represent the physical projections of the geodesic paths, which are respectively generated through the RSF-Convexity, Dubins-Convexity and Elastica-Convexity models.
-These paths are obtained by performing the HFM algorithm just once, as discussed in Section.~\ref{Subsec_ConvexAC_Ini}.
-In the bottom row, we plot the turning angles (i.e. the angular coordinate $\eta$) of the orientation-lifted geodesic paths $\Gamma=(\gamma,\eta)$, each of which is parameterized by the Euclidean curve length of $\gamma$.
-The physical projection curves corresponding to the RSF-Convexity and Elastica-Convexity models appear to be smooth.
-Specifically, the physical projection curve associated to the RSF-Convexity model allows the presence of high curvature values, which also can be seen from the plot of the turning angles (as shown in the bottom row of column $1$).
-In the top row of column $2$, the physical projection curve associated to the Dubins-Convexity model can be approximately divided into straight segments and parts of circles, which is also discussed in~\cite{mirebeau2019hamiltonian}.
+In Fig.~\ref{fig_Uniform}, we illustrate the qualitative differences between the proposed convexity-constrained geodesic models, by choosing a constant velocity $\psi\equiv1$ and setting the parameter $\beta=4$, see Eq.~\eqref{eq_LengthConvexity}, for each tested model.
+At the top row of columns $1$ to $3$, the red lines represent the physical projections of the geodesic paths, computed from the RSF-Convexity, Dubins-Convexity and Elastica-Convexity models, respectively.
+At the bottom row, we plot the turning angles (i.e. the angular component $\eta$) of the orientation-lifted geodesic paths $\Gamma=(\gamma,\eta)$, each of which is parameterized by its Euclidean curve length.
+The physical projections are smooth and convex, and surround the scribbles indicated by the blue color.
+More specifically, the physical projection associated to the RSF-Convexity model allows the presence of high curvature values, which also can be observed from the plot of the turning angles shown at the bottom row of column $1$.
+At the top row of column $2$, the physical projection from the Dubins-Convexity model can be approximately divided into straight segments and parts of circles, which is also discussed in~\cite{mirebeau2019hamiltonian}.